 But in many respects local government is not different from other sectors.
 There are high-volume services and processes that will continue no matter what the political agenda, and they should all be continually improved to deliver as much customer value as possible.

-WHAT IS THE PURPOSE OF THE LEAN TRANSFORMATION AT CITY OF MELBOURNE?
+WHAT IS THE PURPOSE OF THE TRANSFORMATION?

 The lean transformation (CoMLean) is led by the CEO, Dr Kathy Alexander.
 At the beginning of her tenure in 2008, she promised her staff that there would be no external efficiency reviews on her watch.